jacobmix/Minecraft_AP_Randomizer/README.md

      Can have more Minecraft yamls/slots but they won't run on the same server.<br/>
      Note: Each patch is file is it's own server.
 If you wanna run multiple.
 Run client once with patch.
 Then copy APData folder for each.
 3. Get ``.apmc`` patch file from either the room on the site/host themselves/extracted multiworld zip.
-4. Open Archipelago Launcher, and open the Minecraft Client.
+4. Open Archipelago Launcher.
+Then Minecraft Client in there.
+(Can hint in-game or with Text Client.
+Export Datapackage for item names, ect)
 5. Client will ask for ``.apmc`` file.
 Point it to the one received from room/host/zip.
 (If no prompts try running ``ArchipelagoLauncherDebug.exe``
    Found in the Archipelago directory.
 Usually at ``C:\ProgramData\Archipelago`` or simply open "Brows Files" in the Archipelago Launcher)
 6. There will be prompts to install Java, Forge, and the randomizer mod (if none are installed).
 Say yes to all.